alaincaron/ts-fluent-iterators/docs/types/comparator.md

 # Type: Comparator<**A**>

-Represents a function accepting tow arguments of type `A` and returning a a number value greater than 0 if the first parameter is larger than the second one, less than 0 if the first parameter is smaller than the second one and 0 if they are equal.
+Represents a function accepting two arguments of type `A` and returning a a number value greater than 0 if the first parameter is larger than the second one, less than 0 if the first parameter is smaller than the second one and 0 if they are equal.